Elli0ttH0rne/3813ICT-Assessment/README.md

 * `admins`: An array of objects containing information about each group admin, including `userId`, `username`, and `role` (either creator or admin).

 ### Request Data Structure
+Request data is managed within the `requests.service.ts` file.
+Initially, three empty arrays are established to handle different types of requests in the project:
+* `defaultGroupRequests`: Stores requests from users who wish to join a group they are not yet part of.
+* `defaultReportRequests`: Stores requests generated when a user reports another user.
+* `promotionRequests`: Stores requests created by group admins when they want to promote a user to group admin.

 ## Angular Architecture
+### Components
+The solution currently includes seven components that make up the entire frontend of the project.
+These components are:

+* `account`: This component allows users to view their username and email.
+It also provides two buttons: one for logging out and another for deleting their account.

+* `all-group-list`: Displays all existing groups, allowing users to request to join any group they are not already part of.
+These requests must be approved by a group admin.

+* `channel`: Displays the details of the selected channel within a group.

+* `inbox`: This component is visible only to group admins and super admins.
+Group admins can use it to view and manage pending group requests.
+Super admins have access to additional tabs: one for report requests, where they can see users who have been reported, and another for promotion requests, where they can manage requests to promote users to group admins.

+* `login`: Enables users to log in by entering their credentials, which are checked against the data stored in local storage to verify their validity.

+* `register`: Allows users to create an account by entering a unique username, email, and password.

+* `user-group`: This screen is displayed after a user logs in.
+It shows the groups that the user has joined.
+Group admins have additional options to create and delete groups and channels, but they can only modify groups they have created.
+Super admins have the same abilities but can modify any group without needing to be the creator.

+### Services

 ## REST API, Node Server Architecture and Server Side Routes